Jones calculus: Jones vector

 The polarization of any point not equal to $|R\rangle$ or $|L\rangle$ and not on the circle that passes through $|H\rangle, |D\rangle, |V\rangle, |A\rangle$ is known as elliptical polarization.

 Jones matrices

+Jones calculus is a matrix calculus developed in 1941 by Henry Hurwitz Jr. and R. Clark Jones and published in the Journal of the Optical Society of America.

 The Jones matrices are operators that act on the Jones vectors defined above.
 These matrices are implemented by various optical elements such as lenses, beam splitters, mirrors, etc. Each matrix represents projection onto a one-dimensional complex subspace of the Jones vectors.
 The following table gives examples of Jones matrices for polarizers: